oldnomad/udotool/doc/MANUAL.md

 input ABS_X=50 ABS_Y=25 KEYDOWN=BTN_DPAD_LEFT
 ```

-This emulates a report from a gamepad with left analog stick being tilted
+This emulates a report from a gamepad saying that its left analog stick
-up and left button on D-pad being pressed.
+is tilted up, and its left D-Pad button is pressed.